-Web music authority All Music Guide, calls Matt Turk "...an artist to be reckoned with."
-Matt is a seasoned recording artist and multi-instrumentalist.
-Based out of Hastings-on-Hudson, New York, Turk is a veteran performer.
-He has performed and recorded with Pete Seeger, opened for Judy Collins, The Doobie Brothers, Fiona Apple and the Grateful Dead's Mickey Hart.
-He has performed throughout the USA and Europe appearing at the Clearwater Festival, Gathering of the Vibes, Atlanta's Music Midtown, Jazz at Lincoln Center, The Beacon Theatre and The Capitol Theatre.
+A seasoned recording artist and multi-instrumentalist, Matt Turk is a veteran performer who has performed and recorded with Pete Seeger, opened for Judy Collins, The Doobie Brothers, Fiona Apple and the Grateful Dead's Mickey Hart.
+He has performed at the Clearwater Festival, Gathering of the Vibes, Atlanta's Music Midtown, Jazz at Lincoln Center and The Beacon Theatre.
 Matt has recorded for Warner Bros Records with Gaby Moreno & Matter Music.

-Grammy award winner C Lanzbom is a touring and studio guitarist with producing, performing, writing and engineering credits with Pete Seeger, Bruce Springsteen, American Idol finalist Crystal Bowersox, Shlomo Carlebach and Soulfarm.
+Grammy award winner C Lanzbom is a touring and studio guitarist with producing, performing, writing and engineering credits with Pete Seeger, Bruce Springsteen, Crystal Bowersox, Shlomo Carlebach and Soulfarm.
 C's studio, Sherwood Ridge, is a state of the art recording facility just north of New York City.
 C has numerous television and film song placements.
-His affection and passion for Jerry Garcia's music has been a major influence.
-He has absorbed Israeli-Arabic musical rhythms from travelling in the region as well as the rock and roll he grew up with along the Jersey shore.

 Jazz violinist Kensuke Shoji was born in Gifu, Japan.
-He began playing violin at seven years old learning the Suzuki Method.
-Kensuke joined his father's bluegrass band as a teenager.
-As a young adult, Shoji moved to the U.S.A. to study jazz violin with Berklee String Department chair Matt Glaser, and world renowned violinist Christian Howes.
+He joined his father's bluegrass band as a teenager.
+As a young adult he moved to the U.S.A. to study jazz violin with Berklee String Department chair Matt Glaser, and world renowned violinist Christian Howes.
 Dedicated to improvisation, Kensuke moved to New York City in 2013 to play with Alex Hargreaves, Barry Harris, Jacob Jolliff, Maria Muldaur and more.